-The Pension Benefit Guaranty Corporation (PBGC) protects the retirement incomes of more than 40 million American workers in nearly 24,000 private-sector defined benefit pension plans.
+The Pension Benefit Guaranty Corporation (PBGC) protects the retirement incomes of over 31 million American workers in private sector defined benefit pension plans.
 A defined benefit plan provides a specified monthly benefit at retirement, often based on a combination of salary and years of service.
 PBGC was created by the Employee Retirement Income Security Act of 1974 to encourage the continuation and maintenance of private-sector defined benefit pension plans, provide timely and uninterrupted payment of pension benefits, and keep pension insurance premiums at a minimum.

 PBGC is headed by a Director who is appointed by the President and confirmed by the Senate.
 The Board of Directors consists of the Secretaries of Labor, Commerce and Treasury, with the Secretary of Labor as Chair.